-If you wish to define a new class Animal with its own unique class history, you can add it to a different symbol dictionary, and specify the argument nil to the keyword newVersionOf:.
-See Example 8.3.
+If you wish to define a new class Animal with its own unique class history-in other words, the new class Animal is not a version of the old class Animal-you can add it to a different symbol dictionary, and specify the argument nil to the keyword newVersionOf:.
+See Example 9.3.

 If you try to define a new class with the same name as an existing class that you did not create, you will most likely get an error, because you are trying to modify the class history of that class - an object which you are probably not permitted to modify.
-If this restriction becomes a problem, use a subclass creation message that includes the keyword newVersionOf:, and set it to nil.
-In this way, the existing class history remains unmodified and your new class has its own class history.
+By specifying a newVersionOf: of nil, you can still create this class.